kgryte/linode-setup-notes/README.md

 $ cat ~/.ssh/id_rsa.pub
 ```

-and add to your list of SSH keys on [Github](https://help.github.com/articles/generating-ssh-keys/#platform-linux).
+and add to your list of SSH keys on [GitHub][github-ssh-keys].
 To verify that everything is working,

 ``` bash
 $ ssh -T git@github.com